divyanshjoshi/Attention-U-Net-Newspaper-Text-Block-Segmentation/README.md

   <li><h2>Text Block Segmentation Notebook</h2></li>
   <ul>
-  <p> This Notebook is mainly divided into four parts : Data Proeprocssing, Multi-Task Attention U-Net, Visualizing Attention Maps, Testing.
+  <p> This Notebook is mainly divided into four parts : Data Preprocssing, Multi-Task Attention U-Net, Visualizing Attention Maps, Testing.
 A brief description of each section is given below. </p><br>

   <li><h4> Data Preprocessing: </h4> </li>
   1. All the images of the dataset are cut into slices of size 1024 x 1024.<br>